UniversalDependencies/UD_Slovak-SNK/README.md

 # Changelog:

+* 2019-05-15 v2.4
+  * Fixed some bugs identified by the new validator.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Slovak to UD_Slovak-SNK.
   * Added enhanced representation of dependencies propagated across coordination.